 Children need to be given an opportunity to learn what their limitations are.
-They can never learn that is they are shielded from all risk.
+They can never learn what that is if they are shielded from all risk.
 Indoor environments are filled with dangers; unfortunately they are seen as insulated and safe compared to outdoors.
 Children who spend most of their time indoors are more likely to get injured when they play outdoors because they literally have not learned the proper way to fall, which most outdoor kids know.

-I heard that there are far less kids with ADD at forest kindergartens than regular ones, should especially parents with kids diagnosed with ADD try a forest kindergarten?
+I heard that there are far less kids with ADD at forest kindergartens than regular ones.
+Should especially parents with kids diagnosed with ADD try a forest kindergarten?

-ADHD is a result of too much indoor time, hence my motto: “Children cannot bounce off the walls if we take away the walls”.
+ADHD is a result of too much indoor time, hence my motto: “Children cannot bounce off the walls if we take away the walls.”
 You will not see the symptoms of ADHD in the Forest Kindergarten because those kids have plenty of room to get their kinesthetic energy released.
 Forest Kindergartens are the BEST early childhood education model for children diagnosed with ADHD.
 There are studies which prove the benefit of nature immersion time for these kids and we personally see it on a regular basis.

 Any tips for overly anxious parents who are too scared to let their kids play on their own?

 Remember your own play memories (if over 40)?
 When did we become such a culture of fear about letting our kids play unsupervised?!
 When I was a kid in the 60’s, everyone played unsupervised and the adults had no idea how high we were climbing – THEY TRUSTED US.
 Playing WITH your child is a great way to bond as a family.

 What type of degree, training, do the teachers at a forest kindergarten need to have?